waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "userId",
+    "type": "string",
-userId - The unique ID of the user to be created.
+    "description": "The unique ID of the user to be created."
+  }
+]

 #### Options

+{
-- `--name`: The display name of the user.
-- `--tenant_id`: The tenant ID of the user.
+  "name": "The display name of the user.", "tenant_id": "The tenant ID of the user.",
-- `--org_id`: The organization ID of the user.
-- `--variables`: A JSON string representing the user's variables.
-- `--roles`: A comma-separated list of roles assigned to the user.
+  "org_id": "The organization ID of the user.", "variables": "A JSON string representing the user's variables.", "roles": "A comma-separated list of roles assigned to the user."
+}

 ---